KoopaKiy/discord-guides/developer/simple-webhooks.md

 You can use md notation (like Reddit).
 [Example text](https://thecrossroads.xyz/)

 Here is a guide on how to make all of your tweets post in a Discord channel: https://gist.github.com/jagrosh/7606268fc9f1d3e90ce9efc79294f960

+You can also use Slack formatted messages if you append `/slack` to the URL.
+Slack API documentation on webhooks: https://api.slack.com/incoming-webhooks